somugowdasoft/mongodb-query/README.md

+**View the Code Proof Results Here To view the code screenshots and database screenshots, simply download the mongodb.rtf file.**

 # Zen Class Program Database

 This repository contains the design and implementation of a MongoDB database for the Zen class program.
 The database includes various collections related to students, coding tasks, attendance, topics taught, tasks assigned, company drives, and mentors.